'I thought I saw a terrorist': How to manage false alarms, blind fear and panic

 The real level of danger is much lower than most of us think.
 All violent crimes, including terrorist attacks, are at the lowest levels they've ever been, according to the Federal Bureau of Investigation (FBI).
 See?

-In 2014, only 1,165,383 violent crimes happened in America according to the FBI’s statistics.
-63.6% of them were aggravated assaults; 0.000016% were terrorist attacks, according to the Global Terrorism Database.
-That’s 19 terrorist attacks.
-That’s more than we’d like, but certainly not as many as we feel threatened by.
-Compared to the onslaught of potential threats stoked by the 24/7 news cycle – and to Pakistan, Iraq, and Afghanistan, whose combined experience of terrorist attacks is 54% of the entire world’s attacks – when you look at the numbers, Americans have no reason to panic.
+In 2014, only 1,165,383 violent crimes happened in America according to the FBI's statistics.
+Sixty-three percent of them were aggravated assaults; 0.000016 percent were terrorist attacks, according to the Global Terrorism Database.
+That's 19 terrorist attacks.
+That's more than we'd like, but certainly not as many as we feel threatened by.
+Compared to the onslaught of potential threats stoked by the 24/7 news cycle – and to Pakistan, Iraq, and Afghanistan, whose combined experience of terrorist attacks is 54 percent of the entire world's attacks – when you look at the numbers, Americans have no reason to panic.

 The concentration and intensity of every terror attack in 2015.
 Source: Global Terrorism Database.